postcss/postcss/API.md

 in the `_params.raw` property.

-If you have not changed the parameters, calling `atrule.toString()` will stringify the original raw value (comments and all).
+If you have not changed the parameters, calling `atrule.toString()` will use the original raw value (comments and all).

 ```js
 var root  = postcss.parse('@media print, /**/ screen {}');